-Panama's food and feed trade moves through the Balboa port in the Pacific and the Atlantic ports of Manzanillo, Cristobal, Colon Container Terminal and Evergreen (these three ports are located at Colon city) which are managed by transnational companies.
+Panama's food and feed trade moves through Balboa Port on the Pacific side and the Atlantic ports of Manzanillo, Cristobal, Colon Container Terminal, and Evergreen (these four ports are located at Colon city) which are managed by transnational companies.
 The Tocumen International Airport handles the bulk of Panama's air cargo.

-With AUPSA's Resolution No. 031-AG-2015 and No. 032-AG-2015 of May 25, 2015 establishing new requirements for the Registration of Importers into their Data Base and the minimum time to make the Prior Notification for Imports (60 days); an Importer or User can be registered at AUPSA's Imports Notifications System (known as SISNIA) only if it has an Operations Certificate and has a storage or warehouse facility for the imported products.
+With AUPSA's Resolution No. 031-AG-2015 and No. 032-AG-2015 of May 25, 2015 establishing new requirements for the registration of importers into their database and the minimum time to make Prior Notification for Imports (60 days), an importer or user can be registered at AUPSA's Imports Notifications System (known as SISNIA) only if the entity has an Operations Certificate and has a storage or warehouse facility for the imported products.